Python Basics

 Conditions

-Conditions are control structures that test whether an expression is true or false, and execute code accordingly.
-In Python, we use if
+Conditional statements let you execute code based on whether an expression is true or false.
+In Python, we use the if

 Basic syntax: